FoamFactory/archetype/README.md

   db_data:
 ```

-# Installation and Maintenance Service
-FoamFactory offers the following installation and maintenance services for archetype, so you don't even have to do the above:
-- Install on one of our shared hosts, with maintenance: **$3/month** (billed annually)
-- Install on a linode instance, **$150** (one-time), plus [linode fees](https://www.linode.com/pricing/)

-If you're interested in having us perform the setup for you, please fill out the following [query form](https://forms.gle/FfJtdic2dz2md5bu8) and we'll respond as soon as possible.

 # Building
 If you want to build from source, you can clone this project from Github and follow these steps to build.
 You will need
 docker installed and working (see above) to run the MySQL database.
 You will additionally need a Rust toolchain installed,